The fermionic observable in the Ising model and the inverse Kac-Ward operator: The Kac-Ward operator on isoradial graphs

 \end{theorem} The proof of this theorem is given in Section \ref{sec:proofKWshol}.

-Consider the case when $\FinG$ is the full $\InfG$ and take $f$ to be equal one everywhere.
+Consider the case where $\FinG$ is the full $\InfG$ and take $f$ to be equal to one everywhere.
 Of course, $f$ is s-holomorphic at all vertices of $\InfG$.
-It follows from the theorem above that $\KW \CI f$ is equal zero everywhere and hence the critical Kac-Ward operator for the full isoradial graph has a nontrivial kernel.
-In particular, it is not invertible when treated as an operator on $\C^{\dG}$.
+It follows from the theorem above that $\KW \CI f$ is equal to zero everywhere and hence the critical Kac-Ward operator for the full isoradial graph has a nontrivial kernel.
+In particular, it is not invertible on $\LL$, and therefore also on $\C^{\dG}$.